RachelSa/regenerating-dinosaurs/README.md

 **PostgreSQL**: an object-relational database system

-**Rake task**: a job that is executed in a ruby code block, and is stored in a rake file
+**Rake task**: a job that is executed by a ruby code block, and is stored in a rake file

 **Ruby on Rails**: a web application framework with a model-view-controller structure

 ## Questions:
- - What do you like about their existing documentation?
+What do you like about their existing documentation?
   - Multiple language-specific examples
   - Readable; no overly technical jargon
   - Copy and paste code snippets and commands
   - Includes steps to confirm everything is working properly
   - Includes timestamp of last update

- - What would you change about the documentation?
+What would you change about the documentation?
   - No quick reference of Heroku commands
   - Scrolling
   - Documentation sidebar navigation topics are too broad to browse